zzz6519003/DemoCode/Readme.txt

 The code is clean of warnings and memory leaks.

-It has been tested with Intruments ()
+It has been tested with Intruments (Leaks and Allocations)

 ================================================================================
 BUILD REQUIREMENTS: